Julia-94/rsschool-cv/cv.md

 **_Objective:_**

 I want to realize myself in the field of IT.
+Work as a front-end developer on interesting projects.
+Chat with developers around the world.
+Learn new things and share experiences.

 **_Skills:_**